Ah, Great Britain. Mother of America. Land of the... Big Red Buses.

 This attitude is satirised in the comic strip The Critics in Viz.
 The Critics are completely ignorant of the UK outside of London, to the extent they sometimes don't seem aware it exists at all.
 Even when they are aware, they believe large cities such as Liverpool or Newcastle are small villages, and are very snobby and condescending about them despite admitting to knowing nothing about them.

-A sequence set in London in The Mummy Returns opens with an establishing shot that features Big Ben, Tower Bridge, and St. Paul's Cathedral all within a few blocks of each other.
+As pictured above, a sequence set in London in The Mummy Returns opens with an establishing shot that features Big Ben, Tower Bridge, and St. Paul's Cathedral all within a few blocks of each other.
 Anyone who's actually visited those places can tell you the problem there.

 Given that much of the movie was filmed in London, and given director Stephen Sommers, this was certainly deliberate.
 In the DVD commentary, he specifically states that he knows the view is impossible, but left it in because he thought it looked cool.

 It's apparently due to this trope that the Amanda Bynes comedy What a Girl Wants has Colin Firth's character owning a country estate in downtown London.
 Roger Ebert's review of the film contains a priceless quote in which he commented that that kind of real estate would have to be "worth more than Rhode Island".